Using Breakback

 This example uses similar choices as are demonstrated in the help topic for Breakback from a view or report.
 See Using Breakback based on Current Data with % Change (Increase or Decrease).
 We want to increase the Expense (account 6000) amounts by 3%.
 Here is the view before the calculation is run, with the Breakback Cell highlighted.

-In Practice: Adding Breakback to a Calculation
+How to Add Breakback to a Calculation in SpotlightXL?

 1. In SpotlightXL, select Model > Calculation.